SaimShaikh/Networking_In_DevOps/OSI_Model.md

 ---

 1. Application Layer :
-- The Applications Layer of OSI model is the top layer in this model and takes care of network communication .
+- The Application Layer is the top layer of the OSI model and is responsible for providing services that allow user applications to communicate over the network.
 - This Application layer provides the functionality to send and receive data from users
+- It does not handle the actual data transfer itself, but relies on lower layers
   - What it does:
      - Interface directly with user software
      - Provides service like eamil,web browsers file transfer